Save Millions With Marketability Testing

 For example – Golf Clash added the competitive PvP Meta from Clash Royale into the sports genre.
 This worked out because it was targeting competitive older (30-50 years old) males, which overlapped with the feature of Clash Royale.

+Concept Testing in Mobile Game Marketing is a process used to evaluate and validate a game idea or concept with a target audience before investing in full development.
 Most developers know how to test concepts and do this early on to mitigate the risk of the investment.
 Since concept testing is extremely cost effective, there is no reason for other developers not to do it as well.
 The app store platforms are becoming more competitive every day.
 The best way to gain an advantage in this saturated space is to more accurately identify which concepts will appeal to the widest audience.
 Concept testing helps you make these important product development decisions using concrete data, and it plays a critical role in revealing how people make their own decisions and which messages convince them to install

 Let’s take a look at Pokémon Go.
 Pokémon Go is a great example of something fresh and original utilizing a great IP.
 Location-based games existed prior to Pokémon Go, but the idea of going out into the real world to “catch ’em all” is the realization of every Pokémon fan’s dream.
 And the market data expresses that this was a perfect fit.
 To date, Pokémon Go remains one of the highest-grossing games on mobile.Google unwittingly planted the seed for Pokemon Go in the year 2016 in one of the many April Fools’ Day jokes the internet company is famous for.
 This could be understood to some degree as a Pokemon Go concept testing.